SepidehSaba/GettingCleaningData/README.md

 * The Code will create a directory in the current R working directory called `data`

 * `run_analysis.R` will download a zip file called `Dataset.zip` from provided link at the top in the `./data` working directory
-*  The code will unzipped files in the `folderUCI HAR Dataset`
+*  The code will unzipped files in the `folderUCI HAR Dataset` directory
 * As an out put a tidy data set will be created in the current `./data` directory called `tidydata.txt`

 ## Dependencies